Skip to content

 479. The Narrator, The Historian and The Guide

-Todd, Drew Hanisch & Jerry Daniels taste Macklow, Jack Daniel's Heritage Barrel, and Penelope 10 Year while mapping the best distillery trips in America.
+Todd, Drew Hannush & Jerry Daniels taste Macklow Collection, Jack Daniel's Heritage Barrel Toasted, and Penelope 10 Year while trading distillery tour picks across Kentucky and the U.S.

 The Bourbon Road Media Player